VirtusLab/gpki/README.md

 ### Getting started
 It's worth to mention, at this point Certificate Authority should already create git repository to keep users public keys.
-At first use, regardless of command used, user is asked to provide link to the git repository.
+When run for the first time, the user will be asked for a link to the git repository.
-Before encrypting messages, files and any other confidential stuff, there has to be created at least one `identity` which is used to sign gpg messages.
+Encryption requires at least one unexpired `identity` created on the machine in use.
+It will become the message signatory.

 Create identity with:

 `gpki identity <name> [--email <email>] [--description <description>]`

-Apart from created gpg public/private key pair, new pull request to master branch has been opened.
-In order to receive messages from other users, your `identity` has to be approved by CA and merged to master branch.
+This creates a public/private key pair in the local gpg vault and pushes a new branch with the public key to the repository for review.
+It has to be approved (and merged) by one of the CAs to become visible to others.

-To source all available recipients from repository, use:
+To synchronize keyring with all available recipients from repository, use:

 `gpki update`